RafaelPereiraSantos/generic-semaphore/README.md

         return nil
     } // The funciton that will receive each "myDataToProcess" item.

-    maxGoRoutines := 99 // the max amount of async processing funcs.
+    maxGoRoutines := 99 // the max amount goroutines running, each goroutine will use "myPipelineFunc" to process the itens present into the "myDataToProcess" list.

     errChan := make(chan error) // The channel that will receive incomming errors from "myPipelineFunc".